Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro constraints

 The unit of $D_\bullet$ is always going to be denoted by $1$ and in general, we will omit specifying it in the notation.

 A \textit{superderivation} of degree $r$ on $D_\bullet$ is a $\BZ$-graded linear map

 satisfying the \textit{graded Leibnitz rule}

 \begin{definition} Let $C_\bullet$ be a $\BZ$-graded $\BC$-vector space.
-We denote by the freely generated unital supercommutative algebra generated by $C_\bullet$.
+We denote by the unital supercommutative algebra freely generated by $C_\bullet$.
 Denote by $C^\bullet$ the graded dual of $C_\bullet$.
 We define the dual of $D_\bullet$ as a completion of $\SSym[C^\bullet]$ with respect to the degree.
 More precisely, the dual is

-where $\SSym[C^\bullet]^i$ denotes the degree $i$ part of $\SSym[C^\bullet]$ with the degree induced by the one on $C^\bullet$.\footnote{We follow here the convention that the total homology is the direct sum of the homology groups in each degree, while cohomology is the product.} \end{definition} Given a linear map $f\colon C_\bullet\to B_{\bullet+r}$ of degree $r$, there is a unique way to extend $f$ to an algebra homomorphism and to a derivation of degree $r$.
+where $\SSym[C^\bullet]^i$ denotes the degree $i$ part of $\SSym[C^\bullet]$ with the degree induced by the one on $C^\bullet$.\footnote{We follow here the convention that the total homology is the direct sum of the homology groups in each degree, while cohomology is the product.} \end{definition} Given a linear map $f\colon C_\bullet\to B_{\bullet+r}$ of degree $r$, there is a unique way to extend $f$ to an algebra homomorphism $\SSym\llbracket f\rrbracket$ and to a derivation $\text{Der}(f)$ of degree $r$.

 The pairing between $C_\bullet$ and $C^\bullet$ can be promoted to a cap product between $D_\bullet$ and $D^\bullet$. \begin{definition} Fix $C_\bullet$ and $C^\bullet$ dual vector spaces and let $\langle-,-\rangle\colon C^\bullet\times C_\bullet\to \BC$ be the pairing.
 Let $D_\bullet$ and $D^\bullet$ be as in Definition \ref{def: supercommutativefree}.
 We define a cap product